 In-hospital services (including hospital-substitute services) are not eligible for the Medicare Safety Net.
 Where people receive their treatment in-hospital as a private patient they are eligible for a Medicare benefit equal to 75% of the MBS Fee.
 If they hold Private Health Insurance (PHI), they may also receive a benefit from their PHI fund.

 The Medicare Safety Net provides an additional benefit for eligible out-of-hospital Medicare services.
 It is not available for services for which a Medicare benefit is not paid and out-of-pocket costs for these services do not count towards the annual Medicare Safety Net threshold.

-How will benefits be calculated under the Medicare Safety Net from 1 January 2016?
+How will benefits be calculated under the Medicare Safety Net?

 The following provides an example of how benefits will be calculated for an initial specialist consultation (MBS item 104) which in 2014 has a MBS Fee of $85.55 and an out-of-hospital Medicare benefit of $72.75.

 The limit on out-of-pocket costs that can count towards the threshold is equal to the difference between the Medicare benefit and 150% of the MBS Fee, which in this case is $55.60 ((150% x $85.55) less $72.75) or the difference between the Medicare benefit and the doctor’s fee, whichever is the lesser amount.